Neurofibromatosis is a neurocutaneous syndrome (a syndrome with neurologic and cutaneous manifestations).

 An optic glioma and Lisch nodules (iris hamartomas) occur in some patients.
 Optic gliomas are typically asymptomatic and do not require treatment unless they progressively increase in size.

-Children and adolescents with NF1 may have childhood chronic myelomonocytic leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia (CML) occurs when a pluripotent stem cell undergoes malignant transformation and clonal myeloproliferation, leading to a striking overproduction of mature and immature... read more (juvenile myelomonocytic leukemia) and rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
+Children and adolescents with NF1 may have childhood chronic myelomonocytic leukemia Pathophysiology The myelodysplastic syndrome (MDS) is group of clonal hematopoietic stem cell disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular... read more (juvenile myelomonocytic leukemia) and rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
 It can arise from almost any type of muscle tissue in any... read more .
 Pheochromocytomas Pheochromocytoma A pheochromocytoma is a catecholamine-secreting tumor of chromaffin cells typically located in the adrenals.
 It causes persistent or paroxysmal hypertension.
 Diagnosis is by measuring catecholamine... read more may occur at any age.

 Malignant tumors are much less common but still more common than in the general population; they include supratentorial or brain stem gliomas Gliomas Gliomas are primary tumors that originate in brain parenchyma.
 Symptoms are diverse and vary by location, manifesting as focal neurologic deficits, encephalopathy, or seizures.
 Diagnosis is... read more and transformation of plexiform neurofibromas to malignant peripheral nerve sheath tumors.
 These tumors may develop at any age.

-In NF2, bilateral acoustic neuromas Vestibular Schwannoma A vestibular schwannoma, also called an acoustic neuroma, is a Schwann cell–derived tumor of the 8th cranial nerve.
+In NF2, bilateral vestibular schwannomas Vestibular Schwannoma A vestibular schwannoma (acoustic neuroma) is a Schwann cell–derived tumor of the 8th cranial nerve.
 Symptoms include unilateral hearing loss.
-Diagnosis is based on audiology... read more develop and become symptomatic during childhood or early adulthood.
+Diagnosis is based on audiology and confirmed by... read more develop and become symptomatic during childhood or early adulthood.
 They cause hearing loss, unsteadiness, and sometimes headache or facial weakness.
 Bilateral 8th cranial (vestibulocochlear) nerve masses may be present.
-Family members may have gliomas, meningiomas Meningiomas Meningiomas are benign tumors of the meninges that can compress adjacent brain tissue.
-Symptoms depend on the tumor’s location.
-Diagnosis is by MRI with contrast agent.
-Treatment may include... read more , or schwannomas.

 In schwannomatosis, multiple schwannomas develop on cranial, spinal, and peripheral nerves.
-Acoustic neuromas do not develop, and patients do not become deaf.
+Vestibular schwannomas do not develop, and patients do not become deaf.
 Also, the other types of tumors that sometimes occur in neurocutaneous disorders do not develop.